adaptyteam/adapty-docs/versioned_docs/version-3.0/ios-present-paywalls.md

 ## Use developer-defined timers

-To use custom timers in your mobile app, create a `timerResolver` object—a dictionary or map that pairs custom timers with the string values that will replace them when the paywall is rendered.
-Here's an example:
+To use custom timers in your mobile app, create an object that conforms to the `AdaptyTimerResolver` protocol.
+This object should provide information about how to render each custom timer.
+Note that the `[String: Date]` structure already conforms to this protocol, so you can simply pass a dictionary.
+Here’s an example:

 ```Swift
 @MainActor